-The "spent" cows our inspectors see at livestock markets and slaughter plants in North America are heartbreaking.
-These cows are often lame, emaciated and weak.
+The "spent" cows our investigators see at livestock markets and slaughter plants in North America are heartbreaking.
+These cows are often lame, emaciated, and weak.
 Lameness has many causes including sole ulceration, laminitis, and hoof rot.
-Some cows have internal disorders such as twisted stomachs, torn udder ligaments, acute or chronic mastitis (a painful bacterial infection), or are simply so weakened that they become what industry calls “downers”.
+Some cows have internal disorders such as twisted stomachs, torn udder ligaments, acute or chronic mastitis (a painful bacterial infection), or are simply so weakened that they become what the industry calls “downers."

 As soon as their milk production drops, they are sold at auction for slaughter.
 The transport to the slaughter plant can be very long for these weakened animals - in the United States, cows can legally be transported for up to 28 hours without food or water.